CarloCHEN/pudu_robot/report_api/README.md

 For issues or questions:

 1. Check this troubleshooting section
+2. Run `make status` to check ALB and service health
-2. Review logs with `docker logs <container_id>`
+3. Review logs with `aws logs tail /ecs/monitor-report-api --follow`
-3. Verify configuration with `make verify-config`
+4. Verify configuration with `make verify-config`
-4. Test bucket access with `make check-bucket`
+5. Test bucket access with `make check-bucket`
-5. Check AWS credentials with `aws sts get-caller-identity`
+6. Check AWS credentials with `aws sts get-caller-identity`
+7. For ALB issues, check target group health in AWS Console